Contact Information

 Personal Summary

 Jingjing Sun is an Associate Professor of Educational Psychology at the Department of Teaching & Learning and awardee of an Early-Stage Investigator Career Award from the National Institutes of Health.
-Her research has centered on children’s cognitive, social, and emotional development, with an emphasis on reducing inequities in academic engagement and wellbeing among children of disadvantaged backgrounds.
-The privilege to work with Indigenous communities in the Flathead Nation in Montana, as well as schools in urban and rural settings in both the United States and China, has profoundly shaped Jingjing's research agenda.
+Her research has centered on children’s cognitive, social, and emotional development, with an emphasis on reducing inequities in academic engagement and wellbeing among children of minoritized backgrounds.
+The privilege to work with Indigenous communities on the Flathead Nation in Montana, as well as schools in urban and rural settings in both the United States and China, has profoundly shaped Jingjing's research agenda.
 Collaborating with community leaders, educators, and interdisciplinary colleagues from school psychology, early childhood education, literacy, and counseling, Jingjing's work examines the impact of broader ecological systems, including culture, land, community, and tribal sovereignty, on learning and children’s social and emotional development in school.
 Further, Jingjing is passionate about supporting educators’ learning and wellbeing through extended professional development co-designed with community members and educators themselves.
 She helps teachers to integrate collaborative discussions and social-emotional learning into their regular pedagogies.

 Jingjing directs the Collaboration & Reasoning Lab at the University of Montana and is proud to lead an interdisciplinary team of dedicated graduate and undergraduate students.
 She values mentoring the next generation of scholars in developing expertise in sophisticated mixed-methods designs and community-based participatory research.
-In her free time, she enjoys reading, writing, dancing, experimenting with new cuisines, and getting lost in nature with her family.
+In her free time, she enjoys reading, writing, dancing, ice skating, experimenting with new cuisines, and getting lost in nature with her family.

 Education